What is GDPR?

 GDPR requires us to protect data.
 Data can only be fully protected if access is managed effectively.

 These days, controlling access effectively means more than just rotating passwords regularly.
 You need to be able to ensure that data is only accessible to those who need access to it in order to fulfil their responsibilities.
 A tough task, but IAM platforms can help you to manage passwords effectively and secure data, permitting access only to those with the correct authorisation.
-They can even help you identify insider threats[link to IAM], but that’s a whole different story.
+They can even help you identify insider threats, but that’s a whole different story.

 Overarching responsibility for data